From Persian to Shag: A Guide to Rug Types and Styles

 Murals add permanent art with a personal twist—mountains capes, nature, or abstract visions.
 They’re an ideal choice for accent walls or headboard spaces.
 For dreamy bedroom ideas, view this House Beautiful feature or see Elle Decor’s bedroom decor gallery.

 Whether you’re decorating a new space or refreshing your surroundings, Wall Decor Essentials help shape a home that tells your story.
-From tapestries to murals, the possibilities are endless—so let your creativity thrive on your walls.
+From color-drenching to murals, the possibilities are endless—so let your creativity thrive on your walls.

 FAQ